eric-d-culver/Steganography/README.md

 **ngram_count.py**
 - python ngram_count.py [-b] filename n > ngramfile
-Counts the ngrams in input file and outputs "Ngram file" followed by the value of n, followed by all the ngrams in the input file a pipe and their frequency, ordered with highest frequency first.
+Counts the ngrams in input file and outputs "Ngrams" followed by the value of n, followed by all the ngrams in the input file a pipe and their frequency, ordered with highest frequency first.
 The output of this can be used as the input for a mimic function.
 Uses Python module pyngram (included).

 **huffman.py**
 - python huffman.py ngramfile > huffmanfile
 Groups the ngrams by the first n-1 characters, then constructs Huffman codes for them.
-Outputs a file with the prefix, followed by an indented list of the symbols and code lengths, for all the prefixes in the ngram file.
+Outputs "Huffman" then the value of n, then the prefix, followed by an indented list of the symbols and code lengths, for all the prefixes in the ngram file.

 **pyngram.py**
 Python module used in ngram_count.py.
 Created by [Jay Liew].